From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 Conclusion

-Start by creating a fun, safe sleep environment your toddler enjoys spending time in.
+Start by creating a fun sleep environment your toddler enjoys spending time in.
 Avoid caving in to unsustainable habits, and instead be consistent with putting your foot down.
-Experiment with a toddler sleep schedule to make sure he’s actually sleepy when it’s time to sleep.
+Experiment with his sleep schedule to make sure he’s tired enough come bedtime.

-Now you and your toddler can get a full night of restful sleep—whether he’d been a “good sleeper” all along or not.
+Now you and your toddler can get a full night of sleep—whether he’d been a “good sleeper” all along or not.

 Get more tips: